lingualdev/i18n-check/README.md

 If you want to checkout and run the code, you need to run the `build` command first.

-Run `yarn build`, `pnpm run build` or `npm run build` and then depending on the scenario one of the following commands.
+Run `pnpm run build` and then depending on the scenario one of the following commands.

 Basic icu translation example: